cesarnml/vim-notes/my-notes.md

 #### Tip 23 - Prefer Operators to Visual Commands Where Possible

 - `gU` - uppercase the following motion
-- _As a eneral rule, we should prefer operator commands over this Visual mode equivalents when working through a repetitive set of changes_
+- _As a general rule, we should prefer operator commands over this Visual mode equivalents when working through a repetitive set of changes_

 #### Tip 24 - Edit Tabular Data with Visual-Block Mode